 Brockport provided Laura with the tools necessary to more deeply analyze and appreciate Mayan culture during her trip to Guatemala.
 “My academic fields definitely helped because they prepared me for Spanish usage, and taught me how to process my thoughts about what I was seeing all around me, in terms of gender.”

-Senior Chelsea Gifford has known for a long time she wanted to teach French.
+Chelsea Gifford '12 knew for a long time she wanted to teach French.
 The College at Brockport gave her the skills and the opportunities she needed to help make it happen.
 We talked with her about her experiences.

 Q: Tell us where you are from, your major, your class year.
 Where are you student teaching?

 A: "I am from Hamburg, New York.
 I will be graduating in May 2012 with a degree in Adolescence Inclusive French Education.
 I am currently student teaching at West Seneca West Middle School in West Seneca, NY.
 I am teaching eighth grade French Level 1."

 Q:What would you say to someone who is considering majoring in French or Spanish at Brockport?